top of page

 Srudio space.jpg

-His work explores concepts from dead spirits having their own consciousness to identifying trauma and healing from it.
-He does this by asking the following: Where does a spirit live when we don’t think of them?
+Dominguez explores concepts of death, time, trauma, and spirituality.
+He explores death due to the spike of death count he had encounter during the pandemic and .
+Dominguez has wonder about moments in time where ha can not remember his childhood due to his medical history.
+He tunes in with his spirituality by asking the following: Where does a spirit live when we don’t think of them?
 Are they aware where the living is taking them?
 What are some blockages in his life?

-Dominguez focuses on storytelling, painting , drawing , screenprinting, and installation work.
+Dominguez focuses on storytelling, painting , drawing , screen printing, and installation work.
 Their paintings and drawings are a way to visually document a narrative of his life.
 Some of his installations are focused on making an altars for Dia de los Muertos inviting people to have conversation on how to speak to an ancestor.
-Dominguez being Mexican-American, searches for his own diaspora of being first-generation.
+Being Mexican-American allows Dominguez to experience the old and modernize culture upbringing one might experience in the United States of America.

 bottom of page